-The school will make a suitable space available for discussions between the provider and students, as appropriate to the activity.
+The school will make a suitable space available for discussions between the provider and students, where this is appropriate to the curriculum.
 The school will also make available ICT and other specialist equipment to support provider presentations for discussion and agreement in advance of visits with the Careers Leader, or team member.